salaheldeenyasser/Gait-Monitoring-System/README.md

 Contributions, ideas, and feature suggestions are welcome!
 To contribute:

-Fork the repository
+1. Fork the repository

-Create a feature branch
+2. Create a feature branch
 ```bash
 git checkout -b feature-name
 ```
-Commit your changes
+3. Commit your changes
 ```bash
 git commit -m "Add feature"
 ```

-Push to the branch
+4. Push to the branch
 ```bash
 git push origin feature-name
 ```
-Open a Pull Request
+5. Open a Pull Request

 ---

 ## 🪪 License

-This project is released under the MIT License.
+This project is released under the **MIT License**.

 You’re free to use, modify, and distribute it for educational or research purposes.

 ---

 ## 🧍 Author

-Salah-Eldeen Yasser
+**Salah-Eldeen Yasser**

 👨‍💻 Junior Embedded Software Engineer